-Amazon union voting ends Monday, but expect a long and contentious count
+Why the Amazon unionization vote could take a week — or longer — to resolve

 After the counting is done, the losing side could challenge the results through the National Labor Relations Board or in court, which could delay the outcome for weeks if not longer.

 The vote is Amazon’s first in the United States since 2014.
-A victory by the union could spark organizing campaigns at Amazon facilities around the world, and has already led to more than 1,000 of Amazon’s U.S. workers contacting the RWDSU to see what it might take to start an organizing drive at their facilities.
+A victory by the union could spark organizing campaigns at Amazon facilities around the world and has already led to more than 1,000 of Amazon’s U.S. workers contacting the RWDSU to see what it might take to start an organizing drive at their facilities.

 “The size of this facility and the fact that it’s Amazon makes this stand out,” said Rebecca Givan, a labor studies professor at Rutgers University.